-"In these challenging times for the international community due to the coronavirus pandemic, when countries have for the most part come together to fight a common enemy, Turkey has opted to take advantage of the situation, further escalating its provocative, illegal actions" (Republic of Cyprus Ministry of Foreign Affairs 2020).
+"In these challenging times for the international community due to the coronavirus pandemic, when countries have for the most part come together to fight a common enemy, Turkey has opted to take advantage of the situation, further escalating its provocative, illegal actions".

 Turkey's otherness is also emphasized by indicating the like-minded nature of the states in cooperation.
 The term like-minded is frequently mentioned in the RoC statements to emphasize the similarity of identities and norms among the partners. "...
-As opposed to how Ankara behaves, we remain fully committed to regional cooperation that upholds International Law and the principle of good neighborly relations and together with all like-minded partners in the region..."
-(Republic of Cyprus Ministry of Foreign Affairs 2021c)...
+As opposed to how Ankara behaves, we remain fully committed to regional cooperation that upholds International Law and the principle of good neighborly relations and together with all like-minded partners in the region...".